Tikamin557/Ts-Core/README.md

 - Content Patcher Tokens
 - T's Core Content Packs
 - Debug and reload commands

+T's Core also provides custom Map Properties for adding location-specific behavior without writing C# code.
+This includes Timed Exit properties which can automatically warp the player out of a location at or after a specified in-game time, with optional dialogue and sound.

+See the **[Map Properties Guide](docs/ModderGuide_MapProperties.md)** for details.

 T's Core also provides additional Content Patcher integration features, including extended Content Pack reloading for development and conditional GMCM field visibility based on installed mods.